Caelanrw/MoleculeDatabase/README.md

 Choose File: Initiates a window allowing users to select a molecule file for processing.
 Upon selection, the chosen file's path is displayed in the designated field.

 Add Molecule: This button allows users to add a molecule to the database.
 The program reads the file specified by the user and adds the molecule to the database.
 Upon successful addition, a message "Molecule added: [molecule name]" appears.
 This button calls the function addMolecule() to add the molecule to the database.

+Delete Molecule: This button allows users to delete a molecule from the database.
+The program reads the file specified by the user and deletes the molecule from the database.
+Upon successful deletion, a message “Successfully Deleted” appears.
+If the molecule was already gone from the database, the message “Molecule not in the database” appears.
+This button calls the deleteMolecule() function to delete.

 Find Molecule: Users can select a molecule file and click this button to search for an isomorphic molecule in the database.
 Once the button is clicked, the findMolecule() method is called to handle the request.
 The GUI displays a "FOUND" message if an isomorphic molecule is found.
 If not found, it shows "NOT FOUND" and the program will call similarMolecule() method to return the name of the most similar molecule in the database.